Historical Timeline

 2012

-Dean Hawkins retires as Dean.
-Dr. Ann Wead Kimbrough named dean of the FAMU School of Journalism and Graphic Communication.
+Dean Hawkins retired.
+Dr. Ann Wead Kimbrough named dean of the FAMU School of Journalism & Graphic Communication.

 2017

-Dr. Dhyana Ziegler named Interim Dean of the FAMU School of Journalism and Graphic Communication.
+Dr. Dhyana Ziegler named interim dean of the FAMU School of Journalism & Graphic Communication.

 2018

-Dr. Michelle Ferrier named Dean of the FAMU School of Journalism and Graphic Communication.
+Dr. Michelle Ferrier named dean of the FAMU School of Journalism & Graphic Communication.

 2020

-Dr. Bettye Grable named Acting Dean of the FAMU School of Journalism and Graphic Communication.
+Dr. Bettye Grable named acting dean of the FAMU School of Journalism & Graphic Communication.

 2021

-Ms. Mira Lowe named Dean of the FAMU School of Journalism and Graphic Communication.
+Mira Lowe named dean of the FAMU School of Journalism & Graphic Communication.